checharo/ParkingSimulation/Simulation/README.md

 ParkingSimulation
 =================

-A parking simulation with virtual and SunSPOT sensors
+A parking lot simulation with virtual and SunSPOT sensors